thehui87/Learning-Godot/tutorial_vector_math.md

 ### Introduction

 This small tutorial aims to be a short and practical introduction to vector math, useful for 3D but also 2D games.
-Vector math is not only useful for 3D but also 2D games.
+Again, vector math is not only useful for 3D but _also_ 2D games.
 It is an amazing tool once you get the grasp of it and makes programming of complex behaviors much simpler.

-It often happens that young programmers rely too much on the _incorrect_ math for solving problems, for example using trigonometry instead of this kind of math.
+It often happens that young programmers rely too much on the _incorrect_ math for solving a wide array of problems, for example using only trigonometry instead of vector of math for 2D games.

-This tutorial will focus mostly on practical usages, with immediate application to the art of game programming.
+This tutorial will focus on practical usage, with immediate application to the art of game programming.

 ### Coordinate Systems (2D)

-The typical convention is to define coordinates as an (x,y) pair, x representing the horizontal offset and y the vertical one.
+Typically, we define coordinates as an (x,y) pair, x representing the horizontal offset and y the vertical one.
 This makes sense given the screen is just a rectangle in two dimensions.
 As an example, here is a position in 2D space:

 <p align="center"><img src="images/tutovec1.png"></p>